-, which we refer to as the Notes.
-The Notes will mature on We are offering \$ in aggregate principal amount of % notes due .
-We will pay interest on the Notes on and of each year, beginning , 2020.
+We are offering \$\ in aggregate principal amount of 3.875% notes due 2024, which we refer to as the Reopened Notes.
+The Reopened Notes will be a further issuance of, be fungible with, rank equally in right of payment with and have the same terms (other than the issue date and the public offering price) as the \$300 million aggregate principal amount of 3.875% Notes due 2024 issued by us in November 2019, which we refer to as the Original Notes and, together with the Reopened Notes, the Notes.
+The Reopened Notes offered hereby and the Original Notes will be treated as a single series for all purposes under the indenture (as defined herein), including, without limitation, waivers, amendments, consents, redemptions and other offers to purchase and voting.
+The outstanding aggregate principal amount of the series of Notes, after issuance of the Reopened Notes will be \$\ \text{million.
+The Notes will mature on November 1, 2024.
+We will pay interest on the Notes on May 1 and November 1 of each year, beginning on May 1, 2020.
 We may redeem the Notes in whole or in part at any time or from time to time at the redemption price discussed under the caption "Description of Notes-Optional Redemption" in this prospectus supplement.
 In addition, holders of the Notes can require us to repurchase the Notes at 100% of their principal amount upon the occurrence of a Change of Control Repurchase Event (as defined herein).
 The Notes will be issued in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.

-The Notes will be our direct, general unsecured obligations and rank pari passu, or equal, with all existing and future unsecured unsubordinated indebtedness issued by us, but will rank senior to our future indebtedness that is expressly subordinated in right of payment to the Notes.
+The Notes are our direct, general unsecured obligations and rank pari passu, or equal, with all existing and future unsecured unsubordinated indebtedness issued by us, but will rank senior to our future indebtedness that is expressly subordinated in right of payment to the Notes.